Raagh/patferraggi.dev/README.md

 # patferraggi.dev

-This is my `personal website and blog`.
+This is my `Personal Website and Blog`.

 It was designed by my wife `Sofia Toso`, you can check her work [here](https://sofiatoso.com/).